Automatic differentiation applied to excitations with Projected Entangled Pair States: Methods

 In this section we will describe how to obtain the optimized boundary tensors that contain infinite summations over $B$ and $B^\dagger$ tensors.
 The standard CTM procedure for computing boundary tensors for the \emph{norm} environment, meaning no $B$ or $B^\dagger$ tensors present, is done by iteratively absorbing a new row or column of sites into the boundary tensors until convergence.

 For the left row transfer matrix $T_4$, the update step referred to as the \emph{left move}, can be diagrammatically described as follows:

 The $T'_4$ tensor on the left-hand side is the updated boundary tensor, while on the right a site (i.e. a pair of ground state tensors) is contracted with the boundary tensor $T_4$ of the previous iteration, and \emph{projectors} (black triangles) are applied in order to truncate the result to the most relevant subspace~\cite{wangMonteCarloSimulation2011,huangAccurateComputationLowtemperature2012,corbozCompetingStatesModel2014}.
 These projectors reduce the bond dimension of the boundary tensor, which grows to $\chi D^2$ by absorbing the new site, back down to $\chi$.
+For the summation CTM we use the same projectors as for the regular CTM, for which we follow the procedure of Ref.~\cite{corbozCompetingStatesModel2014}, with the additional remark that the QR decomposition used in Ref.~\cite{corbozCompetingStatesModel2014} is not necessary for the computations~\cite{OkuboPrivate}.

 The top-left corner transfer matrix $C_1$ is updated during the left move by absorbing a half-column of sites, contained in the column transfer matrix $T_1$:

 Updating the $BT_4$ row transfer matrix, containing terms with a $B$ tensor located in the left half row, is done by combining the absorption of a regular site in the previous $BT_4$ tensor with the absorption of a $B$ tensor into the $T_4$ boundary tensor: